SMART2016/audit/README.md

 #### <a name="api_definitions"></a>API definitions
 - Link : https://documenter.getpostman.com/view/5673453/2sA35MyeVe
+- The service should also be available on https://audit.smartlabs.site/
 - API's at high level: **API's ate protected and Need user token**
   - GET /audit-service/v1/health
   - Submit log events query